‘As a society, we have a duty of care to build the digital resilience of our children’

 Image: Ryan McGuire, CC0

-Liam Hackett, founder and CEO of anti-bullying charity Ditch the Label, will be talking about one of the areas of young people's online life that most concerns parents and professionals at Digital Families 2017 – online bullying.
+Liam Hackett, founder and CEO of anti-bullying charity Ditch the Label, will be talking at Digital Families Conference 2018 about one of the areas of young people's online life that most concerns parents and professionals – online bullying.
 Here, he explains why it's such an important subject

 Besides academic pressures, children and young people have to contend with living their lives publicly online.
 Digital identity is a relatively new concept and so there is no real precedent to show how we should integrate technology within our everyday lives and the ways to distinguish between online and offline personas.
 Whilst the internet is a powerful tool used to connect like-minded people and communities, it is often used as a platform to defame, harass and abuse people within the sanctuary of their own homes and often in clear sight of their family and friends.